 Indian-American appointed key member of US COVID-19 task force

-Indian-American Seema Verma has been appointed as one of the key members of the White House Coronavirus Task Force constituted by US President Donald Trump to combat the deadly disease that has claimed six lives in the country and infected over 90 others.
-Trump on January 30 created the coronavirus task force to lead his administration's response to the deadly virus that emerged in China and has wrecked havoc across the globe.
+Leading Indian-American health policy consultant Seema Verma has been appointed as one of the key members of the White House Coronavirus Task Force constituted by US President Donald Trump to combat the deadly disease that has claimed six lives in the country and infected over 90 others.
+Trump on January 30 created the coronavirus task force to lead his administration's response to the deadly virus that emerged in China and has wreaked havoc across the globe.

 "The White House Coronavirus Task Force has been working every single day to ensure the health, safety & well-being of the American people," he tweeted.
 "Today, we made good progress in combatting the spread of the Coronavirus and added key members, @SeemaCMS and @SecWilkie, to the Task Force," he said.